Skip to main content

 *Names changed to protect identities

-• 45% of child deaths are linked to malnutrition.
+• 1 million child deaths a year are linked to severe malnutrition

 How are we helping?

-Northern Nigeria: Giving out small grants & dietary advice with DFID to help 60,000 pregnant women and mothers get the nutritious food they and their children need in their first 1000 days.
+Northern Nigeria: We're providing small grants and dietary advice with DFID to help 60,000 pregnant women and mothers get the nutritious food they and their children need in their first 1,000 days.

-Niger: Tackling malnutrition in pregnant women & under 2s, focusing on breastfeeding and complementary feeding support.
-We're also teaching improved farming techniques & empowering women & girls to earn & save.
+Niger: We're tackling malnutrition in pregnant women and children under two, focusing on breastfeeding and complementary feeding support.
+We're also teaching improved farming techniques and empowering women and girls to earn and save.

-South Sudan: Using community-based approaches to prevent malnutrition.
-We also run outpatient feeding programmes to help children stay healthy.
+South Sudan: Using community-based approaches to prevent malnutrition, we run outpatient feeding programmes to help children stay healthy.

-Yemen: Distributing food and cash grants to families.
-A major effort is to create safe spaces and provide support for mothers to breastfeed and improve the diet of their young children.
-The teams are also treating children for malnutrition.
+Yemen: We're distributing food and cash grants to families.
+We're creating safe spaces and providing support for mothers to breastfeed and improve the diet of their young children.
+Our teams are also treating children for malnutrition.

 Why should you still care about hunger?